 - Unstandardized.
 The difference between an observed value and the value predicted by the model. - Weighted.
 Weighted unstandardized residuals.
 Available only if a WLS variable was previously selected. - Standardized.
 The residual divided by an estimate of its standard deviation.
 Standardized residuals, which are also known as Pearson residuals, have a mean of 0 and a standard deviation of 1. - Studentized.
-The residual divided by an estimate of its standard deviation that varies from case to case, depending on the distance of each case's values on the independent variables from the means of the independent variables. - Deleted.
+The residual divided by an estimate of its standard deviation that varies from case to case, depending on the distance of each case's values on the independent variables from the means of the independent variables.
+Sometimes referred to as internally studentized residuals. - Deleted.
 The residual for a case when that case is excluded from the calculation of the regression coefficients.
 It is the difference between the value of the dependent variable and the adjusted predicted value.